opensvc/docs.opensvc.com/source/introduction.rst

 History
 =======

-The OpenSVC project is born in November 2009.
+The OpenSVC project was born in November 2009 when Christophe Varoqui and Cyril Galibern decided to develop from scratch a software stack to meet disaster recovery and systems management needs of large datacenters managers.
+These needs where assessed in major french financial and transports institutions.